programminghistorian/ph-submissions/en/drafts/originals/understanding-creating-word-embeddings.md

     data_clean.append(clean_text(x))

 # Check that the length of data and the length of data_clean are the same.
 Both numbers printed should be the same
 print(len(data))
 print(len(data_clean))

 # check that the first item in data and the first item in data_clean are the same.
 # both print statements should print the same word, with the data cleaning function applied in the second one
 print(data[0].split()[0])
 print(data_clean[0][0])

 # check that the last item in data_clean and the last item in data are the same
 # both print statements should print the same word, with the data cleaning function applied in the second one
 print(data[0].split()[-1])
 print(data_clean[0][-1])
 ```

 ### Model creation

-To train a word2vec model, the code first extracts the vocabulary, then generates a random set of initial word vectors, improves their predictive power by changing the weights for the behind-the-scenes.
-In addition to the corpus selection and cleaning described above, there are certain points in the process where you can make configuration choices, known as *parameters*.
+To train a word2vec model, this lesson's code first extracts the corpus vocabulary, then generates a random set of initial word vectors, improves their predictive power by changing the weights.
+In addition to the corpus selection and cleaning described above, there are certain points in the process where you can make choices about the configuration settings by adjusting what are known as *parameters*.

 #### Understanding parameters

-Almost as essential as the texts you select for your corpus are the "parameters" you choose  during the training process.
+Almost as essential as the texts you select for your corpus are these "parameters" you choose during the training process.
 You can think of the training process (where we take a corpus and create a model from it) as being sort of like an industrial operation:

-- you take some raw materials and feed them into a big machine, and on the other end you get out some product
+- you take some raw materials and feed them into a big machine, and on the other end the machine outputs some product
 - and this hypothetical machine has a whole bunch of knobs and levers on it that you use to control the settings
 - in our word vector model training, the parameters are those knobs and levers that control the training process
-- depending on how you adjust them, you get differently trained models
+- depending on how you adjust the parameters, you get back differently trained models

 These parameters will have significant impacts on the models that you produce.
 They control things like which specific algorithm to use in training, how to handle rare words in your corpus, and how many times the algorithm should pass through your corpus as it learns.

-There are no perfect parameters, no "one size fits all" approach you can take.
+There are no perfect parameters, no "one size fits all" approach.
 The most effective parameters will depend on the length of your texts, the variety of the vocabulary within those texts, their languages and structures — and, of course, on what kinds of questions you want to investigate.
 Part of working with word vector models is testing different parameters to see how they impact your results, turning the knobs on that metaphorical industrial machine.
 Usually, it will work best to vary parameters one at a time, so you can dial in on how each is impacting the resulting model.
 A particular challenge of working with word vectors is just how much the parameters impact your results — if you are sharing your research, you will need to be able to explain how you chose the parameters that you did.
 This is why testing different parameters and looking at multiple models is so important.

 ### Making choices about parameters
 Now we are going to move on to training our model.
-Word2Vec allows you to control a lot of how the training process works through parameters.
+Word2Vec allows you to control a lot of how the training process works through adjusting parameters.
 Some of the parameters that may be of particular interest are:

 **Sentences**
-The sentences parameter is where you tell Word2Vec what data to train the model with.
+The "sentences" parameter is where you tell Word2Vec what data to train the model with.
 In our case, we are going to set this attribute to our cleaned textual data.

 **Mincount** (minimum count)
-Mincount is how many times a word has to appear in the dictionary in order for it to 'count' as a word in the model.
-The default value for mincount is 5.
+"Mincount" is how many times a word has to appear in the dictionary in order for it to 'count' as a word in the model.
+The default value for "mincount" is 5.
 You may want to change this value depending on the size of your corpus, but in most cases, 5 is a reasonable minimum.
 Words that occur less frequently than that don’t have enough data to get you sensible results.

 **Window**
-The window parameter lets you set the size of the "window" that is sliding along the text when the model is trained.
+The "window" parameter lets you set the size of the "window" that is sliding along the text when the model is trained.
 The default is 5, which means that the window will look at five words total at a time: 2 words before the target word, the target word, and then 2 words after the target word.
 Both the words before and after the target words will be treated as part of the context of the target word.
 The larger the window, the more words you are including in that calculation of context — and there is no bonus for words directly before the target word, and no penalty for words farther away, as long as they are in the window.
 Everything in the contextual window is treated identically in terms of how it contributes to the context.
-Essentially, the window size impacts how far apart words are allowed to be and still be treated as relevant context.
+Essentially, the window size impacts how far apart words are allowed to be and still get treated as relevant context.

 **Workers**
-The workers parameter represents how many "worker" threads you want processing your text at a time.
+The "workers" parameter represents how many "worker" threads you want processing your text at a time.
 The default setting for this parameter is 3.
 This parameter is optional.
 Increasing this parameter means that your model will train faster, but will also take up more of your computer’s processing power.
 If you are concerned about strain on your computer, leave this parameter at the default.

 **Epochs**
-Like workers, the epoch parameter is optional.
-Basically, the number of epochs correlates to how many iterations over the text you want the model to be trained on.
+Like "workers," the "epoch" parameter is optional.
+The number of epochs signifies how many iterations over the text the model will take to be trained.
 There is no rule for what number of epochs will work best.
-Generally, the more epochs you have the better, but sometimes too many epochs can actually decrease the quality of the model due to overfitting (e.g. your model learns the training data so well that it performs worse on any other data set).
-You may wish to try a few settings with this parameter in order (for instance, 5, 10, 50, and 100) to determine which will work best for your data.
+Generally, the more epochs you have the better, but sometimes too many epochs can actually decrease the quality of the model, due to overfitting (e.g. your model learns the training data so well that it performs worse on any other data set).
+To determine what number of epochs will work best for your data, you may wish to try a few settings with this parameter (for instance, 5, 10, 50, and 100) to determine which will work best for your data.

 **Sg** ("skip-gram")
-The sg parameter tells the computer what training algorithm to use.
+The "sg" parameter tells the computer what training algorithm to use.
 The options are CBOW (continuous bag of words) or skip-gram.
-In order to select CBOW, you set sg to the value 0 and in order to select skip-gram, you set the sg value to 1.
+In order to select CBOW, you set "sg" to the value 0 and in order to select skip-gram, you set the "sg" value to 1.
 The best choice of training algorithm really depends on what your data looks like.

 **Vector size**
-The vector_size parameter controls the dimensionality of the trained model.
+The "vector_size" parameter controls the dimensionality of the trained model.
 This is an optional parameter with a default value of 100.
 With this parameter, you can set the number of dimensions in the model.
 Higher numbers of dimensions can make your model more precise, but will also increase both training time and the possibility of random errors.

 Because word2vec samples skipgrams, you won’t end up with the same result every time.
 It may be worthwhile to run a word2vec model a few times to make sure you don’t get dramatically different results for the things you’re interested in as a result of different sampling.
-Especially if you’re looking to make a fine point about shifts in langauge meaning or usage, you need to take care to minimize random variation, for instance, by keeping random seeds the same and using the same skip-gram window.
+Especially if you’re looking to make a fine point about shifts in language meaning or usage, you need to take care to minimize random variation (for instance, by keeping random seeds the same and using the same skip-gram window).

 The code below will actually train the model, using some of the parameters discussed above:

 ```
 # train the model
 model = Word2Vec(sentences=data_clean, window=5, min_count=3, workers=4, epochs=5, sg=1)